vigetlabs/microcosm/README.md

 Microcosm is a state management tool for [React](https://github.com/facebook/react) (and similar libraries).
 Keep track of user actions, cancel requests, and perform optimistic updates with ease.

+## Heads up

+**As of July 2019, Microcosm is no longer in active development.** We will continue to maintain it for existing clients, and would be happy to accept contributions to continue support in the future.

+It's been a great journey, thanks for taking it with us.

 ## What you get

 - A central place to track all application data